12 Stunning Hilo Hawaii Beaches and Nearby Shores Worth Going

 While there’s no sand at Keaukaha Beach Park, it’s a beautiful, relaxing place to spend an afternoon.
 It’s a favorite for fishermen and offers some of the best snorkeling in the Hilo area.

-It’s a simple beach park off Kalanianaole Street with lots of grassy lawns and shade trees.
+It’s a simple beach park off Kalanianaole Street with many grassy lawns and shade trees.
 There are steps into the water or you can sit along the canal and watch turtles swimming in the quiet waters.

-A lot of people come here on their way to hiking the Hilo Breakwater Wall.
+Many people come here on their way to hiking the Hilo Breakwater Wall.
 While some spots along the wall feel sturdy, some people have gotten hurt slipping on wet volcanic rocks when the waves come up.
-It’s currently closed to visitors for this reason.
+Access to the breakwall changes depending on local conditions and safety concerns.

 Despite this, it’s still a popular pastime with visitors, but I don’t recommend it.